1. Governing body

 g) The Cup Finals will be played at venues to be decided by the HNL.
 The cost of the court fees will be met by HNL. (unless rule 13k applies) Umpire fees will be met by the teams taking place in the Finals and HNL.

 h) A points system will be used to determine the positions of teams within the Group.
-The two top teams will play for the cup and the bottom teams will play for the plate.
+The two top teams will play for the cup.

 i) Should there be a tie on points to determine the top team of a group, goal difference will be used.